 - Regional Municipality of Peel

-- Health Promotion Specialist, City of Hamilton
+- Health Promotion Specialist - Region of Peel

 While the full range of further education depends on your individual interests, these are common areas where graduates pursued a master's, PhD, or other professional program.